“Hippie Jerry” Campsite Challenge

 - Sustainability.
 Are you separating your recyclables, compostables, and then placing them in the correct bins at the campsite waste stations?
 Are you reusing products (cups, utensils, water bottles, bags) instead of trashing them?
 Are you using any alternative energy sources to power your campsite?
 Did you bike or carpool to the festival; are you offsetting carbon emissions using wind credits or carbon offsets?
 Will you pack out as much as possible when leaving?
 Did you do anything to reduce your homes’ energy while attending the festival?

-Random winners will be chosen each day to win prize packages that include:
+Random winners will be chosen throughout the weekend to win prize packages with goodies from our sponsors.

 One grand prize winner will be selected after the campground pack-out on Monday.
-This grand prize winner will receive a pair of FREE 4-day passes and camping (in the campground of your choice) for the 2020 Festival!
+This grand prize winner will receive a pair of FREE 4-day passes and camping (in the campground of your choice) for next year’s Festival!

 - Before you arrive, repackage food into reusable containers.
 This will limit how much waste you bring to the fest and keep your camp that much cleaner.